 Social media is a blessing and a curse.
 This article focuses on what is awesome about social media, learning new things.
 As strength coaches, physical therapists, other movement professionals, or just regular people interested in fitness; we are always looking for new ideas and inspiration.
 Instagram has become the “go to” medium for the advancement of our professions and fitness or performance training.
 Every year we scour the internet looking for the best 5 accounts to highlight.
 These are the people who consistently make us say, “Why didn’t I think of that?”.

-What we consider when making our lists –
+What we considered when making our list –

 - Actual experience in the field programming and coaching athletes or reviewing and creating research related to strength and conditioning.

 - Someone who has a specific athlete population that they work with, but it’s obvious their programs and techniques would crossover to other athlete types.

 - Fitness models are not strength and conditioning coaches.
 They are not on our list.